glbala87/ELLA_tool/docs/datamodel.md

 #### Allele

+**I admit**: I struggle with the meaning of variant and allele.
+I consider an allele a variant form of a gene (not a).
+ In diploid organisms a cell can have max to alleles.
+The allele differs from the reference gene by one or several variants.
+In e||a we use the word "allele" for what the genetic community would call a variant.
+ This [wiki](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) says "... and the two possible nucleotide variations – C or A – are said to be alleles for this base position", which doesn't helping me understand the precise meaning of variant and allele.
+This [nih primer](https://ghr.nlm.nih.gov/primer/basics/gene) makes sense to me: "Alleles are forms of the same gene with small differences in their sequence of DNA bases."

 An allele represents a change with regards to a reference genome.
 It's among the most important objects in the mode, and if combined with an annotation it can exists in isolation.
 The allele has: